mirikrupkin/mirikrupkin.github.io/_pages/talks.md

 author_profile: true
 ---

+**2019**

+- **Seminar**: Avilamycin Induces Structural Changes In Ribosomal Proteins uL16 And CTC That Enhance The Inhibition Of A-Site tRNA Binding.
+[Simons elctron microscopy center](https://semc.nysbc.org/avilamycin-induces-structural-changes-in-ribosomal-proteins-ul16-and-ctc-that-enhance-the-inhibition-of-a-site-trna-binding), New York Structural Biology Center./
+- **Seminar**: Layers of Protection: from molecular mechanisms to organism defense.
+Chemistry department, University of Utah.
+- **Seminar**: Layers of Protection: from molecular mechanisms to organism defense.
+School of medicine, Stanford.
+- **Seminar**: Layers of Protection: from molecular mechanisms to organism defense.
+Biochemistry and Biophysics department, UCSF.

 **2016**

+- **Seminar**: Origin of The Ribosome and its Paralyzation by Antibiotics.
+Biological engineering department, MIT.

 - **Oral presentation**: The origin of the ribosome: A vestige of a prebiotic bonding machine is functioning within the contemporary ribosome.
 Israel Society for Astrobiology and the Origin of Life (ILASOL), 29th annual meeting, Ben-Gurion University, Israel.